danieljwait/e2ee-messenger/Writeup/README.md

 #### Accepting a new client

-This method is called at the end of ServerSocket.Start (*Figure 7*) to finalise the new client connection and will call ServerSocket.Start once it has finished continuing the infinite loop.
+This method is called at the end of ServerSocket.Start to finalise the new client connection and will call ServerSocket.Start once it has finished continuing the infinite loop.

 <img src="./media/image49.png" style="width:4.97647in;height:2.5566in" />